Liumouliu/OriCNN/README.md

 The suffix of downloaded zip file is tar.gz

+If you fail to extract the compressed files, the most convenient way to solve the problem is using WinRAR on a Windows PC

 **Note that the dataset is ONLY permitted to be used for research.**

 # Codes and Models